Attractor sets and Julia sets in low dimensions: Dimension two

-For property (iii), $z_1,z_2$ and $w$ clearly lie on the same straight line, corresponding to the ray in the image with angle $\theta =0$.
-One can then check that the straight line $\sigma(t) = w+te^{-i\arg(a)/2}$ maps onto this ray under $p$.
+Moreover, the figure eight is oriented so that the straight line passing through $z_1,z_2$ and $c$ has slope $\tan( -\arg(a) / 2)$.
+This is since $z_1,z_2$ and $c$ clearly lie on the same straight line corresponding to the ray in the image with angle $\theta =0$.
+One can then check that the straight line $\sigma(t) = c+te^{-i\arg(a)/2}$ maps onto this ray under $p$.